The end of free banking? What could the future hold?

 Mr Bailey claimed that although many banking customers may think their account is free, the actual costs - including charges for unauthorised overdrafts and low interest rates - are basically hidden.

 A spokesperson for thinkmoney commented: "When it comes to finding the right bank account for you, it's important to think about what services you're looking for.
-The thinkmoney Personal Account, for example, comes with a built-in budgeting service to help customers meet their monthly bills and no unexpected fees - just a set-up fee of £25 and a monthly fee of £14.50 [for a single account]."
+The thinkmoney Current Account, for example, comes with a built-in budgeting service to help customers meet their monthly bills and no unexpected fees - just a set-up fee of £25 and a monthly fee of £14.50 [for a single account]."